-I volunteered on a regular basis to “run to the store” for my mother to fetch any staples that might be in short supply.
-(I had learned from first-hand research that the smallish fridge in our apartment held only a three- or four-day supply of milk, eggs, and the like.)
-The ploy was particularly successful on Saturday mornings, as she wanted me out of the house as early as possible.
-With my wagon in tow and a dollar in my pocket from mom, I could easily cover a large portion of my bottle-collecting territory in thirty minutes, leaving another fifteen minutes to trade them in for cash, pay for the groceries, and return home in a reasonable time with a net profit that now included additional change from the dollar my mother had given me.
-Lucky for me, she did not always keep a close account of the exact change I returned to her from these transactions.
-(Don’t judge.
-I got no allowance and was forced to fend for entertainment funds as best I could.)
+After that, I volunteered on a regular basis to “run to the store” for my mother to fetch any staples that might be in short supply.
+(I had learned from first-hand research that the smallish fridge in our apartment held only a three- or four-day supply of milk and eggs and the like.)
+The ploy was particularly successful on Saturday mornings, as she wanted me out of the house as soon as possible after my TV shows.
+With my wagon in tow and a dollar or two in my pocket from mom, I could easily cover a large portion of my bottle-collecting territory in thirty minutes, leaving another thirty minutes to trade them in for cash, shop for groceries, and return home in a reasonable time with a net profit over and above the nickel my mother allotted me.
+(Lucky for me, she did not always keep a close account of the exact change from these transactions, so I managed to net a larger profit on occasion.
+Don’t judge, I got no allowance and was forced to fend for my entertainment funds as best I could.)

-By ten or eleven o’clock most Saturday mornings, I was back on the streets in a clean polo shirt and rolled up jeans with money to burn.
-My options between twenty-five and fifty cents were legion: the bowling alley, where the jackass working behind the counter regularly delighted in loudly flopping a pair of men’s size fourteen bowling shoes on top of the bar in place of the ones I had requested for my child-size feet; the barber shop, where they knew me and threw in a hot towel wrap for free; or, on my best days, an Elvis Presley movie at the Ridge Theatre (“Follow That Dream” was an all-time favorite of mine) and a bonus hamburger and fountain coke afterward at the Rexall drugstore food counter next door.
-Here, I put nickels in the juke box and never tired of listening to Johnny Cash’s “Ring of Fire” or Johnny Horton’s “North to Alaska,” from the movie of the same name.
+By ten or eleven o’clock most Saturday mornings, I was back out on the streets in a clean polo shirt and rolled up jeans with money to burn.
+My options between twenty-five and fifty cents were legion: the bowling alley (where the smirking attendant working the counter never tired of loudly flopping a pair of men’s size 12 bowling shoes on the bar in place of the ones I requested for my child-size feet and then laughing uproariously); the barber shop (where they knew me and threw in a hot towel wrap for free); or, on my best days, an Elvis Presley movie at the Ridge theater (“Follow That Dream” was an all-time favorite) followed by a bonus hamburger and fountain coke at the Rexall counter next door.
+Here is where I fed nickels into the juke box and never tired of listening to Johnny Cash’s “Ring of Fire” or Johnny Horton’s “North to Alaska” from the movie of the same name.

-The welcome supply of empty coke bottles that funded my weekly benders was not the only perk of living near the Square.
-I and several friends of roughly the same age regularly cruised the dempster dumpsters behind the furniture, appliance, and variety stores for cast-off materials to be used in building child-size forts and army barracks.
-We dragged empty appliance boxes—some with wooden frames for support—from the back of the stores, across the thoroughfare, and onto the gravel cross-drive between my small apartment building and the two-story women’s dormitory nearby.
-And what a treasure trove of damaged toys we found behind the five & dime!
-We retrieved an unknown number of plastic molded army men, tanks, and jeeps—not to even mention the toy cars and trucks.
-I once salvaged a fire truck as long as my arm.
+The supply of empty coke bottles that funded my weekly benders was not the only perk of living near the Square.
+I and several friends of roughly the same age regularly cruised the Dempster dumpsters behind the furniture and appliance store for cast-off materials we could use to build “forts” and “army barracks” for our play.
+We dragged empty appliance boxes—some with wood-framed support—from the back of the store, across the thoroughfare, and onto the gravel cross-drive between my small apartment building and the two-story women’s dormitory nearby.
+We also cruised the bin behind the five & dime.
+And what a treasure trove of damaged toys we found there from time to time!
+We retrieved an unknown number of cast-off green plastic army men, tanks, and jeeps over time—not even to mention the toy cars and trucks.
+I once salvaged a slightly damaged fire truck as long as my arm.
 (I didn’t need the missing ladder anyway.)
-From our enthusiastic salvaging, we managed over time to build a veritable citadel in the dirt just under the weeping willow tree beside the dormitory parking lot, where we spent an untold number of hours inventing and reinventing our small world.
+From our enthusiastic salvaging, we managed over time to build a veritable citadel in the gravel lot under the weeping willow tree between my apartment and the dormitory parking lot.
+Here we spent countless hours engaged in inventing and reinventing our small world.

 Surviving the Cold War

-Many holidays and weekends in Oak Ridge were punctuated by activities sponsored by Union Carbide Corporation (our parents’ employer and benefactor) and the U.S. Atomic Energy Commission.
-Every December, well over five thousand kids ages two to ten packed into a series of identical Christmas parties held several times daily for two days at the high school auditorium.
+Many holidays and weekends in Oak Ridge were punctuated by activities sponsored by the Union Carbide Corporation (my father’s employer and benefactor) and the U.S. Atomic Energy Commission.
+Every December, we school kids packed the high school auditorium five hundred at a time in a series of identical Christmas parties held several times daily for two full days.
 Each and every child received a stocking stuffed with candy, fruit and toys handed out by Santa and his Elves.
-Festivities and entertainment included such highlights as magicians or the ‘Comedy Chimps’ all the way from Florida, movie cartoons, and caroling of course.
+Festivities and entertainment included such highlights as magicians or the ‘Comedy Chimps’ all the way from Florida, movie cartoons, and Christmas caroling of course.
 Another big event was the annual Easter egg hunt held in the spring.
-Hundreds of colored eggs—some wrapped in gold foil for special high-dollar prizes—were hidden on the grounds of the ‘Castle on the Hill’ federal building in the center of town.
-Waves of children in several age groups scoured acres of open field between the town’s turnpike and AEC headquarters perched on the hillside above.
+Hundreds of colored eggs—some wrapped in gold foil for special high-dollar prizes—were hidden on the grounds of the “Castle on the Hill,” as the federal building in town was known.
+Waves of children in several age groups scoured acres of open field between the town’s turnpike and the Atomic Energy Commission headquarters perched on the hillside above.
 Like a swarm of locusts, we carefully turned over every twig and clump of grass until the last egg had been unearthed by our grubby little hands.
-Parents rarely attended these carnival-like gatherings of children throughout the city, feeling no special need to look after our safety.
-High schoolers were often recruited to assist with the municipal Christmas parties and with the Easter egg hunt, and they did a good job of watching out for us.
+Parents sometimes attended these carnival-like gatherings, but felt no special need to look after our safety, as high schoolers were often recruited to assist with the municipal Christmas parties and with the Easter egg hunt.

-Thanks to the social and cultural influence of the many scientists and engineers and their spouses from such places as New York and Chicago, adults were regularly entertained by theater productions such as “Auntie Mame” and “A Thurber Carnival” put on at the Oak Ridge Community Playhouse (now the longest continuously running theater in the Southeast).
-In addition, the Junior Playhouse produced shows like ‘Hansel and Gretel’ and ‘The Frog Prince’ just for us kids.
-Outings to the Playhouse were a special weekend treat, and occasionally we recognized kids from our school in the plays.
+Thanks to the social and cultural influence of the many scientists and engineers and their spouses from such places as New York and Chicago, adults were regularly entertained by theater productions such as “Auntie Mame” and “A Thurber Carnival” put on at the Oak Ridge Community Playhouse (now the longest continuously running such theater in the Southeast).
+In addition, the Junior Playhouse produced shows like “Hansel and Gretel” and “The Frog Prince” just for us kids.
+Outings to the Playhouse were a special weekend treat, and occasionally we recognized kids from our school acting in the plays.

 Also at the museum, we kids loved the Van De Graaff generator and never tired of the hilarity of it making some little girl’s long hair stand on end as she stepped up and placed her hand on the whirring machine.
 In summer, school kids across the city collected fireflies in glass jars by the thousands and then froze them in our mother’s refrigerators for scientific experiments we did not understand.
 Johns Hopkins University students working with the Oak Ridge Institute for Nuclear Studies (now Oak Ridge Associated Universities) advertised for the bugs and paid us thirty-five cents per hundred.
-Chasing fireflies at dusk for fun and profit—what could be better!
-But, then, we ourselves began to glow in the dark.
-(OK, that last part is just an urban legend.)
+Kids chasing fireflies at dusk for fun and profit!
+What could be better?—That is, until we ourselves began to glow in the dark.
+(OK, that last part was just an urban legend.)

 The Cold War Reaches Critical Mass

-In retrospect, the public reaction to the Cold War seems eerie and irrational, but the fears were real and the threat was clearly defined by the nuclear threat of the time.
-In Oak Ridge on November 4, 1963, Eugene Wigner—Manhattan Project physicist and first director of research at Oak Ridge National Laboratory—attended a ceremony for deactivating the Graphite Reactor after twenty years of producing nuclear materials.
+In retrospect, the public reaction to the Cold War seems oddly irrational, but the fear was real and clearly defined by the nuclear threat of the time.
+In Oak Ridge on November 4, 1963, Eugene Wigner, Manhattan Project physicist and first director of research at the Oak Ridge National Laboratory, attended a ceremony for deactivating the Graphite Reactor after twenty years of producing nuclear materials.
 The very next morning, Wigner learned that he would receive the Nobel Prize for physics.
-At the time, he was campaigning for improved national civil defense and in his speech made the following point about the role of government in our lives: “According to the preamble to the Constitution, one of the purposes of the Union was to provide for the common defense.
-It seems difficult to think of defense without making every effort toward protecting what is most important—the lives of the people.”
+At the time, he was campaigning for improved national civil defense and in his speech that day made the following point about the role of government in our lives: